rfeinman/learning-to-learn/README.md

 # Learning Inductive Biases with Simple Neural Networks

 Code for the paper "Learning Inductive
-Biases with Simple Neural Networks" (Feinman & Lake 2018).
+Biases with Simple Neural Networks" (Feinman & Lake, 2018).

 ## Requirements & Setup
 This code repository requires Keras and TensorFlow.
 Keras must be